PoulinConsulting/assignment-operator/assignment-operator.md

 for_stmt ::=  "for" target_list "in" expression_list ":" suite
               ["else" ":" suite]
 ```
-Do the names `target_list` and `expression_list` look familiar?
+Do the symbols `target_list` and `expression_list` look familiar?
 You saw them in the syntax of the assignment statement.

 ## For loop variables

 ### Standard rules for assignments

 The Language Reference says
-> The for statement is used to iterate over the elements of a sequence (such as a string, tuple or list) or other iterable object ...
-Each item in turn is assigned to the target list using the **standard rules for assignments**
+> The for statement is used to iterate over the elements of a sequence (such as a string, tuple or list) or other iterable objects ...
+Each item, in turn, is assigned to the target list using the **standard rules for assignments**

 You already know the **standard rules for assignments**.
 You learned them earlier when we talked about the `=` operator.
 They are
 * assignment to a single target